-Cranes with VSL: the stability sector LEDs will indicate the crane capacity in six different sectors due to stability.
+- Cranes with VSL: the stability sector LEDs will indicate the crane capacity in six different sectors due to stability. - Cranes without VSL: the stability sector LEDs will light green regardless of the situation.
+The operator is the responsible to make sure that the vehicle is stable while lifting a load.

+5.2.1.
 Stabiliser system and ground conditions